Transforming Oxford's Digital Communications Programme

 OxIntranet:

-OxIntranet is Oxford’s new University-wide intranet, which has just gone live with its' first group of sites.
+OxIntranet is Oxford’s new University-wide intranet, which has just gone live with another group of UAS sites.
 The platform will grow over time, bringing together all the internal information staff and students need to work and study in one secure, SSO-protected platform.
-Everything will be underpinned by up-to-date people data, so that news, resources and announcements can be targeted to the right audiences, like your department, college or division.
+Everything is underpinned by up-to-date people data, so that news, resources and announcements can be targeted to the right audiences by department, college or division.
 In the future, we’ll also invest in email and other internal communication tools to further improve how information is shared across Oxford.
 Find out more: Intranet and internal communications project

 Fresco:

 Oxford Fresco, our new web Content Management System (CMS) platform, will be a secure and versatile platform for the majority of public-facing content at the University.
-It will offer easy and secure publishing tools, replacing the existing platform, Mosaic, which goes out of support in 2026.
-Oxford Fresco will be developing iteratively, and while the core features are now in place, more functionality and design will be coming over time, in line with the project roadmap.
+It aims to offer easy and secure publishing tools, replacing the existing platform, Mosaic, which goes out of support in April 2027.
+Oxford Fresco is developing iteratively, and while the core features are now in place, more functionality and design will be coming over time, in line with the project roadmap.
 Find out more: Oxford Fresco

 Oxweb: